Publication Ethics

 3. Authors cannot make major changes in the article after acceptance without a serious reason.

-4. All editorial members and authors must will to publish any kind of corrections honestly and completely.
+4. All editorial members and authors must publish any kind of corrections honestly and completely.

 5. Any notes of plagiarism, fraudulent data or any other kinds of fraud must be reported completely to COPE.